FC Telavi

 FC Telavi (Georgian: საფეხბურთო კლუბი თელავი) is a Georgian professional football club based in the city of Telavi, Kakheti.
-The team competes in the Erovnuli Liga, the first tier of the national league system.
+Following the 2025 season, they were relegated to Erovnuli Liga 2, the second tier of Georgian football.

-While the municipal stadium named after Givi Chokheli awaits a thorough reconstruction, Telavi have played their home matches at Kavkasioni Arena since their promotion to the Erovnuli Liga.
+In the early 2020s, Telavi spent successive six seasons in the top division.

-They have been a member of the top flight since 2020.
+While the municipal stadium named after Givi Chokheli awaits a thorough reconstruction, Telavi use Kavkasioni Arena as their home ground.

 History

 First steps

 The football club was founded in 2016 by former football players Irakli Vashakidze, Soso Grishikashvili and Aleksandre Amisulashvili.

 Telavi successfully completed their first season in Regionuli Liga in 2016 and earned a place in III division.
 The next year they finished 2nd in Group White and in promotion play-offs defeated Guria 3–2 on aggregate.

 In 2018, Telavi took a foothold in Liga 2 coming 5th in the final table.
 In David Kipiani Cup Telavi eliminated four opponents, including Dila Gori, and reached the semifinals where they lost to Torpedo Kutaisi, the future champions of the competition.

 The next year they booked another promotion play-off, beat Rustavi in both games and advanced to the Erovnuli Liga.
 With this result the team achieved three promotions within the four seasons.
 Also, after a twelve-year pause the first-tier football finally returned to the capital of Kakheti.
-Giorgi Faradashvili is best player with 92 goals in 1 season.